Replicated control planes

 where name and namespace correspond to the service’s name and namespace respectively.

-To demonstrate cross cluster access, configure the sleep service running in one cluster to call the httpbin service running in a second cluster.
+To demonstrate cross cluster access, configure the sleep service7 running in one cluster to call the httpbin8 service running in a second cluster.
 Before you begin:

 - Choose two of your Istio clusters, to be referred to as